edgi-govdata-archiving/web-monitoring/README.md

 ### Get involved as an analyst
 * Read through the [Project Overview](#project-overview) and especially the section on "meaningful changes" to get a better idea of the work
-* Contact us either over Slack or at edgi.websitemonitoring@protonmail.com to ask for a quick training
+* Fill out the volunteer form at http://envirodatagov.org/volunteer/.

 ### Get involved as a programmer
 * Be sure to check our [contributor guidelines](https://github.com/edgi-govdata-archiving/web-monitoring/blob/main/CONTRIBUTING.md)
 * Take a look through the repos listed in the [Project Structure](#project-structure) section and choose one that feels appropriate to your interests and skillset
-* Try to get the repo running on your machine (and if you have any challenges, please make issues about them!)
+* Try to get a repo running on your machine (and if you have any challenges, please make issues about them!)
 * Find an issue labeled `good-first-issue` and work to resolve it